andreiavrammsd/polymap/README.md

 [![build](https://github.com/andreiavrammsd/polymap/workflows/build/badge.svg)](https://github.com/andreiavrammsd/polymap/actions)

-Polymorphic map container.
+### Polymorphic map container.

-A recursive map that can have any shape and can hold any type for keys and values.
-The types of keys are passed as template arguments at construct and there is no need to specify the types for values as it will hold any type.
+A recursive map that can have any shape and can hold multiple types for keys and values.

+* Header-only library.
+* Key types are provided at construct time as template arguments.
+They must meet the type conditions for [std::variant](https://en.cppreference.com/w/cpp/utility/variant).
+* Value types must be copy constructible as the map takes ownership on the objects assigned.
+* Can be visualised as a tree.

 ## Requirements